gexijin/idepGolem/README.md

 Note that the Docker container needs to be kept running as a webserver.
 If you restart your computer or accidentally closed the Command Prompt window, you need to re-run Step 5.

+Alternatively, you can also install iDEP as an R package or copy the iDEP code locally.
+The method is the same as above in the Windows section.
 ### Linux: Docker container (~10 minutes)
 1. Install Docker Engine follow instructions [here](https://docs.docker.com/engine/install/).
 Many Linux systems have Docker installed by default.
 On Ubuntu, I used the following scripts.
 ```console